leangjia/blender_docs/manual/animation/armatures/posing/editing/copy_paste.rst

      - .. figure:: /images/animation_armatures_posing_editing_copy-paste-pose-examples-4.png

-          ...pasted on the destination armature...
+          The pose pasted on the destination armature.

      - .. figure:: /images/animation_armatures_posing_editing_copy-paste-pose-examples-5.png

-          ...and mirror-pasted on the destination armature.
+          The pose mirror-pasted on the destination armature.

    * - .. figure:: /images/animation_armatures_posing_editing_copy-paste-pose-examples-6.png

-          The same pose as above is copied, but this time with all bones selected, ...
+          The same pose as above is copied, but this time with all bones selected.

      - .. figure:: /images/animation_armatures_posing_editing_copy-paste-pose-examples-7.png

-          ... pasted on the destination armature...
+          The pose pasted on the destination armature.

      - .. figure:: /images/animation_armatures_posing_editing_copy-paste-pose-examples-8.png

-          ...and mirror-pasted on the destination armature.
+          The pose mirror-pasted on the destination armature.